cyclone-project/cyclone-project.github.io/intercloud2017&ormacloud2017.md

 •	Intercloud control and management infrastructure for automated services deployment, management and monitoring

-•	Management operations, discovery, configuration, provisioning
+• Cloud Automation platforms and tools for Intercloud, multi-cloud environment

+• Zero Touch Provisioning Operation and Management (ZTPOM) architecture and infrastructure components

+• Security and Compliance for Cloud based Big Data infrastructures and services

+•	Testbeds for Interclouds, Multiclouds, Federations, and Interoperability

+•	Different Cloud Platforms tenancy models, such as Private/Hybrid Clouds, Federations, Distributed / Mobile Clouds.

+•	Specialized and/or very heterogeneous Cloud-enabled infrastructures: Federations, GPU/FPGA augmented Clouds and Edge resources

+•	Innovative techniques for service monitoring, modelling and benchmarking

+ORMaCloud2017 topics include (but not limited to) the following:

+•	Research  results  and    experiments  on   features  required by specific classes of Cloud applications, like Artificial Intelligence, Scientific, 24/7  and  Big Data  applications.

+•	Algorithms  and   approaches  for  (energy-) efficient mapping, scheduling, autonomic and adaptive management of Cloud  resources.

+•	Models, algorithms and design approaches focusing on the different aspects of resource and application management on Clouds, including performance, network optimization, power efficiency, security, reliability.

+•	Adaptiveness and  autonomicity in Cloud  resource management.

+•	Multicriteria  approaches to Cloud  resource management.

+•	Innovative techniques  for  application/resource management in Clouds, such as AI-based solutions, cognitive-inspired models, Machine Learning and  Deep  learning approaches.

+•	Cloud  business models and service/resource cost models and their interplay with  resource management optimisation.

+•	Semantic Web Services Definitions for Clouds Resources and Management

+•	QoS/SLA in Federated and Interoperable Clouds

 •	Geo-balancing in multi-cloud and intercloud infrastructures

-•	Compliance, Reference Definitions and Semantics, for Interclouds, Multiclouds, Federations, and Interoperability

-•	Testbeds for Interclouds, Multiclouds, Federations, and Interoperability

-The workshop will consist of a number of sessions, where recent results of on-going and just-finished research projects will be demonstrated.
+The workshop will consist of a number of sessions related to two tracks, where recent results of on-going and just-finished research projects will be demonstrated.
 The workshop will present also some future research considerations on the future of cloud computing and networking and expose views from different perspectives: research projects and industry.

 The workshop will be followed by a panel discussion, to allow free exchange of thoughts and ideas between the